feathersjs/docs/api/hooks.md

 `context.params` is a __writeable__ property that contains the [service method](./services.md) parameters (including `params.query`).

+Important properties that usually are available in `params`:

+- `context.params.query` - The query from the client
+- `context.params.provider` - The transport (`rest`, `socketio` or `primus`) used for this service call.
+Will be `undefined` for internal calls from the server.

 ### context.id

 `context.id` is a __writeable__ property and the `id` for a `get`, `remove`, `update` and `patch` service method call.
 For `remove`, `update` and `patch` `context.id` can also be `null` when modifying multiple entries.
 In all other cases it will be `undefined`.